pablovin/MoodyFramework/Readme.md

 ## Moody Framework

-The \emph Moody framework is able to explain the behavior of reinforcement learning agents in a competitive multiplayer card game scenario based on the players' assessment of its own performance.
+The Moody framework allows an agent playing the Chef's Hat Card game to ge\emph nerate a self-assessment of its own confidence while playing the game, as well as estimated confidences of all of its opponents.

+The confidences are represented as an intrinsic state, the Mood, and are used to explain how each of the agents are performing while playing the game.

 It builds on the phenomenological confidence representation of the Q-values selection and implements a Growing-When-Required (GWR) network to establish a temporal impact between the taken actions.
 Also, the model allows each agent to measure their opponents' actions based on their own assessing, endowing them with a closed-world representation of the entire game.